 MARK 5F50.
 Foundations of Marketing.
 Surveys the marketing activities and decisions of both for-profit and not-for-profit organizations involved in providing need-satisfying products and services to consumers in domestic and global markets.
 The overall goal of the course is to provide students with a working knowledge of the fundamental marketing concepts.

 MANA 5F50.
 Foundations of Management and Strategy.
 Designed to provide a basic exploration of organizations in their environments and provide an introduction to the management process.
 The foundational tools of planning, organizing, directing and controlling will be examined, with an emphasis on the strategic management process.

-MANA 6305.
-Value-Based Leadership.
+MANA 6307.
+Managing Complex Organizations.
 Presents an employee-centered analysis of organizational value creation through the leadership of human resources.
-The intersection of organizational theory, behavior, development, and change serves as the context in which students are challenged to develop knowledge, skills, and ability necessary to plan, evaluate, implement, and improve human resource initiatives.
+The intersection of organizational theory, behavior, development and changes serves as the context in which students are challenged to develop knowledge, skills, and ability necessary to plan, evaluate, implement and improve human resource initiatives.
 Emphasis is placed on critically evaluating multi-dimensional value creation perspectives.
-Prerequisite: MANA 5F50; Corequisite: BUAD 6305.
+Prerequisite: MANA 5F50.
+Equivalent to MANA 6305.